If you don’t already have one, create a PostFinance Checkout account.

 Navigate to Configuration → Plugin Manager and to Management → Installed in your Shopware backend, click on the

-Edit button of the plugin and enter the PostFinance Checkout Space ID, User ID and Authentication Key that you can create in the setup assistant.
-Alternatively, you can manually create an application user.
+Edit button of the plugin and enter the PostFinance Checkout Space ID, User ID and Authentication Key that you can create an application user.

 If your store is configured for multishop, you may use different spaces for each store to configure different behaviours.